Birational geometry of foliations associated to simple derivations: Introduction and results

-It is actually derived from next result which determines, in particular, the positions that foliations associated to simple derivations may occupy in the birational classification of foliations, \textit{cf.} \cite{BrBG,Mc,Me}.
-This classification is based on the birational invariant of foliations called \emph{Kodaira dimension}, denoted $\kappa(\calf)$, whose range is $\kappa(\calf) \in \{-\infty, 0,1,2\}$, see Section~$\ref{Terminology}$.
+Theorem~\ref{finite} is actually derived from the next result which determines, in particular, the positions that foliations associated to simple derivations may occupy in the birational classification of foliations.
+This classification is based on the notion of \emph{Kodaira dimension} of a foliation, denoted $\kappa(\calf)$, whose range is $\kappa(\calf) \in \{-\infty, 0,1,2\}$, see Section~$\ref{Terminology}$.

-All along the paper we use the expression \emph{reduced singularity} in the sense of Seidenberg's reduction of singularities, \textit{cf.} Section~$\ref{Terminology}$.
-By a \emph{rational} curve of $\C^2$ we mean an algebraic curve whose projective closure has geometric genus zero.
-And by a \emph{Riccati foliation} on $\Pd$ we mean a foliation which, up to a birational modification of $\Pd$, is everywhere transverse to the general fiber of a rational fibration; on says the fibration is \emph{adapted} to such a foliation.
+For a reduced divisor in a quasiprojective surface, we say it is a \emph{rational} curve if its projective closure has geometric genus zero.
+By a \emph{Riccati foliation} on $\Pd$ we mean a foliation which, up to a birational modification of $\Pd$, is everywhere transverse to the general fiber of a rational fibration (see \S \ref{section_riccati} for more details).

 \begin{THM} Let $\calf$ be a foliation of the projective plane such that the restriction $\calf|_{\C^2}$ has no invariant rational curve.